gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine closed the book carefully.
 "Thank you."

 The bookster nodded.
-"So," he said, his voice suddenly brisk, "Today you will finish with those deeds, yes?
+"So," he said, his voice suddenly brisk, "Today you will finish with the ledgers you started yesterday, yes?
 So that tomorrow we may move on to things more interesting?"

 "Yes, bookster."
-Erileine opened the ledger she had been indexing for the past week, drew a lamp closer, and set to work.
+Erileine opened the ledger she had been given to index, drew a lamp closer, and set to work.

 The room was silent for the next three hours except for the scratching of Erileine's pen, the leaf-fall whisper of pages being turned, and